KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - cross-stratum
 - L₄ DL Sophis attributions

-The hyphen is not used for ranges or parenthetical interruption.
+The hyphen does not mark ranges or parenthetical interruption.

 ## Quotation Marks